‘Mobius Final Fantasy’ Celebration Gives Players Special Bonuses All Month Long

 - 1st Anniversary Stamp – Logging in just once before the month ends will give you a commemorative stamp that can be used in multiplayer battles.

-- Magicite Purchase Campaign – Those who buy magicite can get 50% extra with their order.
+- Magicite Purchase Campaign – Those who buy magicite can get 50 percent extra with their order.
 This special is only offered for up to eight purchases per account.

 Part one of the “1st Anniversary Greater Summon” is a special event scheduled to run until August 16.
 During this event, players can perform a “Greater Summon” that has a chance to yield one of six exclusive anniversary cards.
 Per the Mobius Final Fantasy website, players will get an anniversary card as a bonus each time they perform the Greater Summons.
 There’s no need to worry about duplicates, since a repeat of an anniversary card won’t be summoned until all of the new ones have been gifted to the player.